 I’ve chased typhoons in the Pacific in WB-50 bombers and sampled Soviet nuclear fall out at upper altitudes.

 As a Former FBI Agent from 1970-76, I worked Bank Robbery, Kidnapping, Hijacking, Fugitive, and Organized Crime Cases.
 I’ve been shot at by the Symbionese Liberation Army and stoned by the Ku Klux Klan.
 I’m a graduate of the FBI’s Command School of Advanced Criminology.
 I introduced the FBI to Visual Analytics in the 1970’s and have three letters of commendation from FBI Directors.

-I have been fired by an Attorney General for insubordination and had shyster lawyers threaten to break my knees on the Court House steps.
+I have been fired by a Utah Attorney General for insubordination and had shyster lawyers threaten to break my knees on the Court House steps.
 My friend since 1974 is a Mafiosi who I jailed way back then.
 He calls and writes to me regularly and is still in the “Joint” under an assumed identity and concealed location.
 He’s there in a quasi witness protection situation because to expose him would likely lead to his execution by the Mob.
 I and one of my investigations am named in Dave Wagner’s book “The Politics of Murder” an expose of “Organized Crime in Barry Goldwater’s Arizona.”

 I’ve the most wonderful, powerful, passionate, compassionate, complex, creative, spiritual, volatile, vociferous and unusual collection of friends, associates and family that anyone could ever wish, or pray for, or desire.
 Time and space deny listing them, so we’ll save that for another posting.